savonet/liquidsoap/doc/content/multitrack.md

 In the above, `audio` and `video` represent, resp., the `audio` and `video` track from the source `s`.

-The `metadata` and `track_marks` tracks are special track type that are available in any source and hold, as the name suggest, the source's metadata and track marks.
-We will see later how this can be used to e.g. drop all tracks from a source (something that used to be done with the `drop_tracks` operator), or select metadata only from a specific source or track.
+The `metadata` and `track_marks` tracks are special track type that are available in any source and hold, as the name suggests, the source's metadata and track marks.
+We will see later how this can be used to e.g. drop all tracks from a source (something that used to be done with the
+`drop_tracks` operator), or select metadata only from a specific source or track.

 Internally, **a track is a source restricted to a single content-type**.
 This means that: